 Sugar is used to preserve the fruit, it is what allows you to keep and store jam.
 Traditionally jam making uses equal amounts of sugar to fruit, or in the case of a jelly a pint of fruit juice to a pound of sugar.
 The amount of sugar used determines the set of the jam.
 I have always used granulated sugar when making jellies and jams.
 Granulated sugar is cheaper and melts quickly.

 Some fruits like apples, blackberries and blackcurrants are naturally high in pectin, meaning that the jam will set easily.
 (However, if making something like Scottish raspberry jam, you will need to add in pectin and this is done by adding a little lemon juice to the raspberries and the sugar.)

 You can buy jam sugar which has added pectin, however in my experience it can result in too firm a set.
 For this reason I prefer to use granulated sugar and if necessary add a little lemon juice.
 It is also a lot cheaper.

 Testing the set of jam or jelly?

-Knowing when jelly is ready to take off the heat and testing the set of jam is the trickiest part of the whole jelly making process.
+Knowing when jam and jelly is ready to take off the heat and testing the set of jam is the trickiest part of the whole process.
 One that you get better at as you become more experienced.

 When testing the set take the pan off the heat to stop the jam from overcooking.
 If you think the jelly is a little loose then return the pan to the heat, bring it back to a rolling boil for 10 minutes and test again.